CliMA/Oceananigans.jl/docs/src/grids.md

 The ``y``-dimension is "missing" because it's marked `Flat` in `topology = (Periodic, Flat, Bounded)`.
 So nothing varies in ``y``: `y`-derivatives are 0.
-Also, the keyword argument (for short, "kwarg") that specifies the ``y``-domains may be omitted, and `size` has only two elements rather than 3 as in the first example.
+Also, the keyword argument (or "kwarg" for short) that specifies the ``y``-domains may be omitted,sand `size` has only two elements rather than 3 as in the first example.
 In the stretched cell interfaces specified by `z_interfaces`, the number of vertical cell interfaces is `Nz + 1 = length(z_interfaces) = 5`, where `Nz = 4` is the number
 of cells in the vertical.